typhdotcom/diaspora/README.md

 * Lower: k=1 requires ≥ 3 + 1 - 1 = **3** constraints ✓
 * Upper: m=3 creates ≤ 3 - 3 + 1 = **1** deficit ✓

-The triangle is proven to be the **unique minimum viable genesis** - the simplest non-trivial topology that simultaneously saturates both fundamental algorithmic bounds.
+The triangle is the **simplest genesis** - the simplest non-trivial topology that simultaneously saturates both fundamental algorithmic bounds.

 Interpretation: Topology has a precise **exchange rate** between algorithmic complexity (program length) and information content (deficit).
 For connected graphs, this rate is exactly 1:1 after the n-vertex baseline.
 You cannot "cheat" and create harmonic structure more cheaply, nor can you pack arbitrary topology into a fixed program length.
 The information cost to encode a program creating deficit k is at least `(n + k - 1) * log(alphabet_size)` bits.
 Genesis is quantized at the algorithmic level, with both floor and ceiling.